caopping/DIGCN/README.md

-# DICN
+# DIGCN
- The code will be upload after the paper is accepted.l
+ The code will be upload after the paper is accepted.
+We first upload the checkpoint.